wiktormalyska/hyprsettings-nixos/README.md

 # Hyprsettings

 Hyprsettings is a configurator for `hyprland.conf` (and its included files), built for people like me who don't like faffing around with configs.
 Made with Python and web technologies.

+> [!IMPORTANT]
-![This is in alpha state.]
+> This is in alpha state.

 You can fork this repo, make changes, and submit pull requests.
 Please also submit bugs, start discussions, etc. I'd love to hear from you!

----

 ## Testing the UI